-- a.
-Conduct area surveys of sites on the vessel/project where radioactive sources are used; a copy of the survey must be immediately made available to the Agency if requested. - b.
-Inspect the ship daily to ascertain that all emissions are below relevant dose limits, and provide every two (2) months a report to the Agency, including detailed recordings of 7.4.1 - c.
+- b.
+Inspect the ship daily to ascertain whether all emissions are below relevant dose limits, and provide every two (2) months, a report to the Agency, including detailed recordings of the source inventory maintained in accordance with Condition 7.4.1. - c.
 Immediately inform the Agency if emissions exceed dose limits.